 Cinema may provide teachers with explicit scenes of (wholistic) dimensions of education.
+It is not necessary to mention that cinema is an indispensable dimension of all sorts of cognitive skills.

 Needless to say that cinema may be used as one of the perfect tools for manifesting students’ narratives, their familial issues, teachers’ school-related problems, social problematic relationships among learners ranging from sexual harassment, violence to bullying,and their competitive nature and so on.
 Up to this moment, the power of cinema to explain explicitly and sociologically has been neglected by educionalists or theorising academicians who try to educate a generation of qualified teachers.
 Simply to speak, teacher education systems may use both movie documentaries or those cinema films made about pupils or teachers.
 Hereby, I try to watch and select those films which may have educational concepts and values for informing teachers and school managers to be aware of the mentioned problems.
 The selection of these movies are completely arbitrary,however, I have struggled to personally analyse them before pinpointing them as educationally valuable.
 Nevertheless, every teacher may choose her or his own films or documentaries to recommend or watch with his or her own colleagues.